MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

 This example shows how to get the [AppWindowTitleBar](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindowtitlebar) and set the [ExtendsContentIntoTitleBar](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindowtitlebar.extendscontentintotitlebar) property to `true`.

+> [!IMPORTANT]
-Title bar customization APIs are not supported on all versions of Windows where your app might run, so be sure to check [AppWindowTitleBar.IsCustomizationSupported](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindowtitlebar.iscustomizationsupported) in your code before you call these APIs.
+> Title bar customization APIs are not supported on all versions of Windows where your app might run, so be sure to check [AppWindowTitleBar.IsCustomizationSupported](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindowtitlebar.iscustomizationsupported) in your code before you call these APIs.
 If title bar customization is not supported, you will typically hide your custom title bar UI by setting `Visibility` to `Collapsed`.

 ```csharp
 using Microsoft.UI;           // Needed for WindowId